bobyindra/configs-management-service/README.md

     }
   }
 ```
-- That's it, you're all set!
+- Rerun the service.
+That's it, you're all set!

 ### Get Token
 As mentioned earlier, we have predifined users to access the endpoint.
 Here are the details: